 In this scenario, data collection is done using Connectors that support FIPS 140-2 mode and Connectors that do not support FIPS 140-2 mode.
-We assume that this environment involves a Sentinel server and data is collected through a remote Collector Manager.
+We assume data is collected through a remote Collector Manager.
 You may have one or more remote Collector Managers.